-The second grant, received in 2020, was unconditional, amounted to €200 thousand and related to pine trees.
+In 2021, the Group was awarded an unconditional grant, amounting to €200 thousand, for plantations of pine trees in a specified region.
 This grant was recognised in profit or loss in full and presented in 'other income' when it became receivable (see Note 9(A)).
-There is no outstanding balance of deferred income related to this grant as at 31 December 2020.
+There is no outstanding balance of deferred income related to this grant as at 31 December 2021.